chdclar16/CarCar/README.md

 The `VehicleModel` has the properties of `name`, `picture_url`, `manufacturer`.
 The manufacturer property is a foreign key which refers to the `Manufacturer` model for the manufacturer name.
 The `name` property takes an input for the vehicle model's name.
 The `picture_url` takes an input of a picture url.

 The `Automobile` model has the properties of `color`, `year`, `vin`, `sold`, and `model`.
 Other microservices such as the service and sales microservice use a poller in order to retrieve information from this model.
 The `model` property is a foreign key which refers to the `VehicleModel` for the vehicle model's name.
+The `color` property takes an input for the vehicle's color.
+The `year` property takes in an integer for the vehicle's year.
+The `vin` property takes an input for the VIN number of the vehicle.
+The `sold` property is set to false by default.

 ---